raydipanwita/Database/challenges/06_designing_schema_two_tables.md

 Infer the table schema from these user stories.

-1. Copy the Design Recipe template and use it to design the schema for the tables.
+1. Copy the [Two Tables Design Recipe](../resources/two_table_design_recipe_template.md) and use it to design the schema for the tables.
 2. Create the tables by loading the SQL file in `psql`.

 ```